clawalone/gesture-control-mouse/README.md

 3. An OpenCV window will open, showing your webcam.
 The script will now track your hand and control your mouse.

 4. To stop the program, click on the OpenCV window and press the **'q'** key.

-## Acknowledgments

-* This project is based on the original [Air-mouse--gesture-control](https://github.com/wolf-hash/Air-mouse--gesture-control) by **wolf-hash**.
-* Hand detection models and utilities are provided by the [TensorFlow 2 Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).